roadsidemultimedia/Docs/configure/global-options.md

 ![Section Control](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/social-local.jpg "Social Media")

+**Note:** Using the adblock plus extension will hide all options please disable or make an exception for your site.

 ## NavBar ##

 The **NavBar** panel provides the ability to enable a fixed navigation bar to the top of your website.
 This Fixed Navigation bar is a powerful way to maintain your brand and menu even as your visitor’s scroll through your content.